stronnag/mwptools/src/samples/s2n/README.md

 External address: 172.29.32.1
 ```

 In this case, for mwp use a device name of `udp://172.29.32.1:17071` on the Linux side.
-Note that for the WSLg case, this address is the default gateway address on the Linux side.
+Note that for the WSL case, this address is the default gateway address on the Linux side.

 ### Verbosity